-For 2020, we will accept online (virtual) labs for anatomy-- and anatomy and physiology--courses that otherwise meet our requirements.
+For courses taken during Spring 2020 through Spring semester in 2022), we will continue to accept online (virtual) labs for anatomy – and anatomy and physiology – courses that otherwise meet our requirements.

 - Earn a baccalaureate degree from an accredited institution of higher learning prior to enrolling in the MOT Program.
 A degree in any major is acceptable, provided the applicant has completed all prerequisite courses.

 - Earn an overall undergraduate grade point average (GPA) of 3.0 (B) or higher.
 For applicants who have completed a graduate degree, the admissions committee will use their graduate GPA in lieu of their undergraduate GPA.